Sigrid Kaag: 1994–2017: Career at the United Nations

-2013–2014: Head of the OPCW-UN Joint Mission in Syria
+Head of the OPCW-UN Joint Mission in Syria

 On 13 October 2013, United Nations Secretary-General Ban Ki-moon nominated Kaag to lead the OPCW-UN Joint Mission for the destruction of Syria's chemical weapons.
 The United Nations Security Council was set to vote on her nomination three days later, on 16 October.
 She was then officially confirmed for the position.
 Kaag led a team of one hundred experts who were responsible for ensuring the elimination of Syria's chemical weapon stockpiles before 30 June 2014.

-2014–2017: United Nations Special Coordinator for Lebanon
+United Nations Special Coordinator for Lebanon

-By the end of her term in September 2014, news media reported that Kaag was rumored to succeed Lakhdar Brahimi as UN Special Envoy to Syria.
-On 1 December 2014, the UN Secretary General Ban announced that Kaag would become the United Nations Special Coordinator for Lebanon (UNSCOL), succeeding Sir Derek Plumbly.
+By the end of her term in September 2014, news media reported that Kaag was rumoured to succeed Lakhdar Brahimi as UN Special Envoy to Syria.
+On 1 December 2014, the UN Secretary-General Ban announced that Kaag would become the United Nations Special Coordinator for Lebanon (UNSCOL), succeeding Sir Derek Plumbly.

 In early 2017, Kaag was considered by international media to be one of the candidates to succeed Helen Clark as Administrator of the United Nations Development Programme and head of the United Nations Development Group; the post eventually went to Achim Steiner.

-2017–present: Minister and party leader
+2017–2024: Minister and D66 party leader

-In late October 2017, Kaag was called by D66 leader Alexander Pechtold and asked for a ministerial post.
+Minister for Foreign Trade and Development Cooperation

-Since 26 October 2017, Kaag had been serving as the Dutch Minister for Foreign Trade and Development Cooperation in the third government of Prime Minister Mark Rutte.
-After the resignation of Foreign Affairs Minister Halbe Zijlstra (VVD) on 13 February 2018, she was appointed ad interim to succeed him while conserving her other cabinet position.
-Sigrid Kaag was consequently the first female Minister of Foreign Affairs of the Netherlands.
-She was replaced by Stef Blok as Foreign Affairs Minister on 7 March 2018.
+Following the 2017 Dutch government formation, Kaag was asked for a ministerial post by D66 leader Alexander Pechtold.
+She was installed as Minister for Foreign Trade and Development Cooperation on 26 October 2017.
+After the resignation of Foreign Minister Halbe Zijlstra on 13 February 2018, she was appointed ad interim to succeed him while conserving her other cabinet position.
+Kaag was consequently the first female Minister of Foreign Affairs of the Netherlands.
+She was replaced by Stef Blok as foreign minister on 7 March 2018.

-Since 2018, Kaag has been serving on the joint World Bank/WHO Global Preparedness Monitoring Board (GPMB), co-chaired by Elhadj As Sy and Gro Harlem Brundtland.
+From 2018 to 2022, Kaag served on the joint World Bank–WHO Global Preparedness Monitoring Board (GPMB), co-chaired by Elhadj As Sy and Gro Harlem Brundtland.
 In 2019, she joined the World Economic Forum High-Level Group on Humanitarian Investing, co-chaired by Børge Brende, Kristalina Georgieva and Peter Maurer.

+2021 Dutch general election

-Soon after joining the cabinet, there was speculation about Kaag's candidacy for the D66 list leadership, which had arisen after the resignation of Alexander Pechtold.
+Soon after joining the cabinet, there was speculation about Kaag's candidacy for the D66 leadership, which had arisen after the resignation of Alexander Pechtold.
 During this period, she also profiled herself by giving speeches, often outside her own portfolio as a minister.